iTwin/itwinjs-core/docs/bis/fundamentals/data-organization/information-hierarchy.md

 For example, a `DrawingModel` breaks down a `Drawing` Element and contains the `DrawingGraphic` Elements that are the details of the overall drawing.

 <!-- TODO: insert figure -->

+### Element Owns Child Elements

+An Element can own child Elements.
+This is useful for modeling *assembly* relationships or for modeling cases where one Element exclusively controls the lifetime of other Elements.
+An Element can have 0 or 1 parent Elements as defined by the `ElementOwnsChildElements` relationship.
+An Element without a parent is considered a *top-level* Element.
+An Element with a parent is considered a *child* Element.
+These hierarchies can go N levels deep, which means that an Element can be both a parent and a child.

+### Element Held by Spatial Organizer

+A Spatial Organizer, typically a subclass of `spcomp:SpatialStructureElement` or `spcomp:Zone`, can hold Elements.
+These concepts are part of the rules and patterns introduced by the [SpatialComposition](../../domains/spatialcomposition.ecschema/) schema.
+They aim to enable the modeling of the Spatial Structure of infrastructure.
+The resulting hierarchy can define as many levels as needed.
+These Spatial Composition hierarchies can co-exist with the other organization mechanisms listed above.
+For more details about Spatial Composition in BIS, please refer to the [Spatial Composition](./spatial-composition.md) topic later in this chapter.

+### Physical System Groups Members

+A Physical System can group member-Elements which, together, provide a specific function.
+These Physical System hierarchies can co-exist with the other organization mechanisms listed above.
+For more details about Physical Systems in BIS, please refer to the [Modeling Systems](./modeling-systems.md) topic later in this chapter.

+### Element Is From Source

+An Element's provenance, captured by `bis:ExternalSourceAspect`s attached to it, can refer to the External Source it came from.
+External Sources can be organized in a hierarchical manner, reflecting how they are laid out in the external repository.
+These External Source hierarchies can co-exist with the other organization mechanisms listed above.
+For more details about External Sources in BIS, please refer to the [BisCore](../../domains/biscore.ecschema/#externalsource) documentation.

 ## Top of the World